pattonsgirl/CEG2350/Labs/Lab10/LabTemplate.md

 Remove this statement and the exclamation point from the line below so TAs can click to check for a working `.gitignore` file.
 Test that the link works - if it doesn't, fix the pathing.

 ![`.gitignore` file in root of repository](../.gitignore)

+## Citations

+To add citations, provide the site and a summary of what it assisted you with.
+If generative AI was used, include which generative AI system was used and what prompt(s) you fed it.